Volograms/volograms_unity_plugin/README.md

 ## Getting Started

-* The easiest way to get started using is to download a pre-built plugin from the [Releases](https://github.com/Volograms/volograms_unity_plugin/releases) page.
+* The easiest way to get started is to download a pre-built plugin from the [Releases](https://github.com/Volograms/volograms_unity_plugin/releases) page.
 * If you would prefer to build the plugin from source, then you can clone this respository, and follow the [Developer Guide](#developer-guide).

 ## Unity Settings